Azahid-Gutierrez/healthcare-hospital-charges-analysis/README.md

 - Built a bar chart in Tableau showing **average billed charges per state**
 - Added filters and labels to make the visualization easy to read and interactive

-##  How I Would Explain This in an Interview

-> I worked with a real healthcare billing dataset to analyze how inpatient hospital charges vary across states.
-I used Tableau to build an interactive bar chart of average charges by state, applied currency formatting, and added filters so users can explore specific states.
-This project shows my ability to clean data, choose appropriate visualizations, and clearly communicate cost differences in healthcare.

 ##  Files